lshtm-genomics/omics-course/docs/other-omics/transcriptomics.md

 res <- res[!is.na(res$padj),]
 ```

-Let's now order the results by p value, so we see the top genes with the highest statistial significance.
+Let's now order the results by p value, so we see the top genes with the highest statistical significance.
 Take a look at the results again.

 ```
 resOrdered <- res[order(res$pvalue),]